John Keane, Chief Executive Officer

 Karla Kanyanga, Operations Director, SunnyMoney Zambia

-Karla joined SunnyMoney in 2009 and over the years she started and shaped the job of Business Support Coordinator.
-For the past 3 years she is working as the Operations Director and is now in charge of all aspects of running the SunnyMoney business in Zambia, working to ensure that SolarAid mission is met by 2030.
+Karla joined SunnyMoney in 2009 and over the years she started and shaped many of the positions in SolarAid Zambia.
+For the past 6 years she is working as the Country Director and is now in charge of all aspects of running the SunnyMoney business in Zambia, working to ensure that SolarAid mission is met by 2030.

-During her 10 years at SunnyMoney, Karla has watched the solar market change and adapt to the growing demand within Zambia.
+During her 14 years at SunnyMoney, Karla has watched the solar market change and adapt to the growing demand within Zambia.
+She is passionate about ensuring that everyone has access to clean, renewable energy and focusing on how that can be done in Zambia.

 Jamie joined SolarAid in September 2014, the same month SunnyMoney opened its office in Uganda, as a Proposal Writer and Researcher.